Teaching Team & Staff

 Emily Dietrich

-Emily Dietrich joins The Attic community this year as a literacy teacher in the high school program.
+Emily Dietrich is a literacy teacher in the high school program.
 She was drawn to The Attic’s philosophy and commitment to be an anti-racist community.
 As a lifelong lover of literature, Emily relishes the opportunity to explore, discuss, analyze and learn about well-known—and more obscure, too!—texts with Attic learners.
 An experienced writer and writing teacher, Emily believes in words’ power of expression, influence, and connection.
-She is excited to experience open-mic night and interest projects.

 Tamara Jouval